Post-Incident Response Activities: Elevated Lead and Chromium Levels in Cinnamon Applesauce Pouches

 Investigation Summary

 In October 2023, the FDA, in collaboration with state and local partners, initiated an investigation into reports of children with elevated blood lead levels, indicating potential acute lead toxicity.
-The investigation led to the FDA issuing a safety alert and a firm – WanaBana – initiating a recall of their Apple Cinnamon Fruit Puree products in late October 2023.
+The investigation led to the FDA issuing a public health alert and a firm – WanaBana – initiating a recall of their Apple Cinnamon Fruit Puree products in late October 2023.
 In November 2023, WanaBana expanded their recall announcement to include additional brands of products.
 Also subject to recall were: 1) certain Schnucks cinnamon-flavored applesauce pouches and variety packs and 2) certain Weis cinnamon applesauce pouches.

-To determine the source of the lead contamination, the FDA led an investigation, which is detailed here: Investigation of Elevated Lead and Chromium Levels: Cinnamon Applesauce Pouches and Chromium Levels: Cinnamon Applesauce Pouches
+To determine the source of the lead contamination, the FDA led an investigation, which is detailed here: Investigation of Elevated Lead and Chromium Levels: Cinnamon Applesauce Pouches and Chromium Levels: Cinnamon Applesauce Pouches.

 Through FDA’s processes for incident response and investigation, and in conjunction with our regulatory partners and industry, we identified the source of the lead contamination and ensured that the unsafe product was removed from the U.S. market.
 As a result of our investigation, the FDA’s leading hypothesis is that this contamination event was the result of economically motivated adulteration of the cinnamon used in the applesauce.
 Economically motivated adulteration (EMA) occurs when someone intentionally leaves out, takes out, or substitutes a valuable ingredient or part of a food, or when a substance is added to a food to make it appear better or of greater value.
 In some cases, EMA can result in negative health impacts for those who consume the adulterated product.